How to Configure kubectl to Access a Cluster in 2025

 By default,

-file here or specify a custom location by setting theKUBECONFIG
+kubectllooks for a file namedconfigin the~/.kubedirectory.
+You can set yourkubeconfigfile here or specify a custom location by setting theKUBECONFIGenvironment variable.export KUBECONFIG=/path/to/your/kubeconfig

 -